Quickstart for Semgrep Managed Scans

 Prerequisites

-1. Navigate to Semgrep AppSec Platform, and sign up by clicking on Sign in with GitHub.
-Follow the on-screen prompts to grant Semgrep the necessary permissions and proceed.
+- Navigate to Semgrep AppSec Platform, and sign up by clicking on Sign in with GitLab.
+Follow the on-screen prompts to proceed.

-6. Select all the repositories you want to add to Semgrep Managed Scans for scanning.
+- In the Enable Managed Scans for repos page, select the repositories you want to add to Semgrep Managed Scans.

-7. Click Enable Managed Scans.
+- Click Enable.
 You are taken to the Projects page as your scans begin.

 You have finished setting up a Semgrep managed scan.